 If you were charged with reckless driving by speed, it's more likely that your charge would be reduced to a speeding ticket.
 Although a speeding ticket is worth four demerit points and stays on your record for five years, having your offense reduced to a speeding ticket will likely benefit you in the long run.

-The Benefits of Hiring a Reckless Driving Attorney
+The Benefits of Hiring a Virginia Reckless Driving Attorney

 Being convicted of reckless driving can result in hefty fines, jail time, and the stigma of a criminal record.
 Hiring an experienced reckless driving attorney to investigate every avenue of defense will give you an opportunity to have the charge reduced to a lesser offense or dropped altogether.
 If you simply pay the ticket and accept the consequences, you'll be faced with higher insurance rates and reduced employment opportunities for several years to come.